Contact Us Today (424) 372-3112

 Maybe we can argue that you were not aware of the illegal codeine found in your vehicle.
 Perhaps you are the victim of police entrapment, meaning they coerced you into committing a crime you would have otherwise not committed.

-Maybe we can argue an illegal search and seizure conducted by law enforcement that violated the search and seizure laws.
+We can argue that a law enforcement officer conducted an illegal search and seizure that violated the search and seizure laws.
 For example, perhaps the police searched you without a valid search warrant or lacked probable cause that criminal activity occurred.

 Perhaps we can file a motion to suppress evidence.
 If the court grants the motion, the evidence will be excluded, and the prosecutor might drop the charges.